RobotecAI/robotec-o3de-tools/readme.md

 ![](doc/GeoJSONSpawner.png)

+Configuration:
+- Name - the name that is associated with the spawnable.
+This parameter is passed as `spawnable_name` in the GeoJSON message.
+- Spawnable - prefab (spawnable) associated with the `Name`.
+- Position std. dev - maximum value of the position standard deviation [metres].
+- Rotation std. dev - maximum value of the rotation standard deviation [degrees].
+- Scale std. dev - maximum value of the scale standard deviation.
+- Place on terrain  - switch indicating whether the spawner should perform scene query raytrace to place the spawnable on the terrain (or any other collider).
+- Raytrace starting height - WGS84 altitude.
+If `Place on terrain` is set to false, this value will be used as a fixed Z-axis value for the spawn.
+Otherwise the raytrace will start at this height (converted from WGS84 altitude to Z-axis value using the `GeoReference Level Editor Component`).
+- Default seed  - seed for randomization.
+- Show labels in Editor - switch to enable/disable labels in the Editor for spawned prefabs.

 To get all the necessary information, the supported GeoJSON format is extended by a two additional fields (although this format is still correct with a GeoJSON standard) - `spawnable_name` and `id`.
 The `spawnable_name` is used to match spawn coordinates to a prefab name in a `Spawnable Asset Configuration`.
 The `id` is used to delete/modify the spawned object.
 Example of supported GeoJSON:
 ```